formulajs/formulajs.info/index.md

 ### In browser

-Powered by [jsDelivr](https://www.jsdelivr.com/), you can use the latests version of Formula.js:
+Powered by [jsDelivr](https://www.jsdelivr.com/), you can use the latest version of Formula.js:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/jstat@1.9.2/dist/jstat.min.js"></script>